-Fill in all blanks on the fingerprint card and return completed cards to the Licensing Coordinator at the La Plata County Administration Building at 1101 E. 2nd Ave., along with a business check, cashier’s check or money order made payable to C.B.I. at $38.50 for each applicant.
-C.B.I. will not take cash or a personal check.
+Fill in all blanks on the fingerprint card and return completed cards to the Liquor Licensing clerk at the La Plata County Administration Building at 1101 E. 2nd Ave., along with a cashier’s check or money order made payable to C.B.I. at $38.50 for each set.
+C.B.I. will not take cash, a personal check or a business check.
 You may have one check for each set, or one check for multiple fingerprints on the same application.

 Neighborhood Compatibility and Petitions:

-Our GIS department can assist you with a map of your neighborhood, and sample petitions can be obtained from the Licensing Coordinator.
+Our GIS department can assist you with a map of your neighborhood, and sample petitions can be obtained from the Liquor Licensing Clerk.